Musicals101.com

 Stroman's inventive dances for the Broadway smash-hit Crazy for You (1992) won the Tony, Drama Desk, and Olivier awards for Best Choreography.
 She married that show's director, Mike Ockrent.
 After winning a second Tony two years later for choreographing the Hal Prince revival of Show Boat (1994), she collaborated with Ockrent on staging the lavish Lynn Ahrens- Alan Menken version of A Christmas Carol for Madison Square Garden Theater.
 Stroman's outstanding work on Big (1996) and Steel Pier (1997) was not enough to save either project.
 She created new choreography for Oklahoma!, winning acclaim for the 1998 London revival and its 2002 Broadway incarnation.

 The following year, Mel Brooks selected Stroman to direct and choreograph the hilarious stage version of his classic screen comedy The Producers.
-The most acclaimed musical comedy to hit Broadway in decades, it received rave reviews and won a record-setting number of Tonys – including another director-choreographer combo for Stroman.
-She is the only person ever to win both Tonys two years in a row.
-Her surprisingly uneven staging of the uneven Thou Shalt Not (2001) received a cold response.
+The most acclaimed musical comedy to hit Broadway in decades, it received rave reviews and won a record-setting number of Tonys including another director-choreographer combo for Stroman.
+This made her the only person ever to win both Tonys two years in a row.
+Her staging of the uneven Thou Shalt Not (2001) received a cold response, as did her staging of Mel Brooks second Broadway adaptation, Young Frankenstein (2007).
+Stroman received far better reviews for her innovative work on Kander and Ebb's short-lived The Scottsboro Boys (2010).
+She directed a new production of Lehar's The Merry Widow at the Metropolitan Opera in 2015.

 Strouse, Charles